PerformanC/TableC/README.md

 ## Performance

-TableC has high efficiency and performance, allowing it to be used on embedded systems, and also on high-end devices, like servers, and desktops.
+TableC has high efficiency and performance, allowing it to be used on embedded systems, as well as on high-end devices like servers and desktops.

-Because of that, TableC has an incredible speed, especially when in good conditions for it, deleting a key after using it.
+It has an incredible speed, especially when in good conditions for it, such as deleting a key after using it.

 And all that for a new library, that was not fully optimized yet, but it's getting there.